majianzheng/jarboot/README.md

 ### Architecture brief introduction
 Detailed architecture design [view](jarboot-server/README.md)

-Front-end interface adopts <code>React</code> technology, scaffold uses <code>UmiJs</code>, component library uses
+Front-end interface adopts <code>Vue3</code> technology.
-<code>UmiJs</code> built-in <code>antd</code>.
 The back-end service is mainly implemented by <code>SpringBoot</code>, which provides HTTP interface and static resource broker.
 The process information is pushed through <code>websocket</code> to the front-end interface in real time, and a long connection is maintained with the started java process to monitor its status.

 ## Install or build
 ### Download the zip package to install or using docker.